 The University will consider applicants holding BTEC National Diploma and Extended National Diploma Qualifications (QCF; NQF; OCR) on a case-by-case basis.
 Please contact us for further advice on your individual circumstances.
-A typical offer would be to achieve DMM plus A-level English Literature or English Language & Literature at B.
+A typical offer would be to achieve DMM plus a Humanities-based essay writing subject such as History, English Literature, English Language, Philosophy, Religious Studies or Classical Civilisation at B.

 Please see our English language entry requirements web page.

 Please note that if you do not meet our English language requirements, we offer a number of 'pre-sessional' courses in English for Academic Purposes.
 You attend these courses before starting your degree programme.

 Sign up here to receive all the latest news and events from Kent.